Teddy Upgraded To Hurricane Status, Newly Released Path Takes Storm Toward Northeast

 The storm area residents should most be aware of is Teddy, which has just been upgraded to hurricane status.

-It's a Category 2 storm as it moves toward Bermuda before continuing toward northern New England - hardly hotspots for tropical activity.
+It's a Category 2 storm as it moves toward Bermuda before continuing toward northern New England - hardly a hotspot for tropical activity.

 But in this crazy 2020 hurricane season, apparently, anything goes.